Anthony-R-G/ConservationApp/README.md

 •The map has coordinates of each animal placed in the area they live.
 (Note: this will be updated to encompass larger polygon regions since not every species has one specific coordinate they reside in)

-•Each coordinate annotation can be tapped to bring up a customized callout view.
+•Each coordinate annotation can be tapped to reveal a custom popup view..

-•The callout view will contain information such as the animal's name, a small habitat summary, the distance that animal is away from you (if location access is granted), and will enable you to visit that animal's specific detail page.
+•The popup displays information such as the animal's name, a small habitat summary, the distance that animal is away from you (if location access is granted), and will enable you to visit that animal's specific detail page.

 •There are two map options: a default satellite street style map and a custom-made hypsometric map to see color-coordinated 3D elevation levels.